nalkat/universe/README.md

 support is unavailable the simulator automatically falls back to sequential stepping and logs a warning so operators can adjust their environment.

+### Macro-scale dynamics and transit objects

+Galaxies no longer drift as isolated islands.
+Every tick the universe samples nearby pairs and applies tidal nudges when their halos overlap, logging the interaction when the overlap is significant.
+Random events can now trigger direct galactic collisions that record chronicle entries on both participants, spawn debris plumes that travel between galaxies, and slightly displace their centers to model the ensuing gravitational chaos.

+Stars are likewise eligible for dramatic mass-loss events.
+When a primary sheds material the hosting system updates planetary velocities, chronicles the disturbance, and ejects worlds that can no longer remain bound.
+Those unbound bodies become `TransitObject` instances—ballistic travelers that retain their mass, radius, and lore while streaking toward interstellar space.

+Transit objects are tracked at two scales:

+- **Intergalactic wayfarers** emerge from collisions or exploratory launches and travel between galaxy centers using randomly selected propulsion (solar sails, fusion torches, antimatter wakes, or magnetic ramjets) and hull geometries (needle hulls, latticework frames, etc.).
+- **Intersystem couriers** originate from system residents and carve new routes across local space with propulsion types suitable for shorter hops (fusion torches, ion drives, quantum spinnakers, and more).

+Each `TransitObject` updates its position, velocity, and descriptive text as it advances.
+Arrival events are chronicled on the destination galaxy or system so operators can see when debris, probes, or refugees reach their new homes.

 ### Relative timekeeping and population longevity

 Every planet now maintains its own temporal frame describing how quickly local seconds